-Business welcomes move to orange, but new mask rules 'nonsensical'
+New mask rules 'nonsensical' - Retail NZ

-The decision to move New Zealand into the orange traffic light setting from midnight tonight will have an immediate positive impact on businesses, but the retail sector remains concerned about mask wearing rules.
+The decision to move New Zealand into the orange traffic light setting from midnight tonight will have an immediate positive impact on businesses, but the retail sector remains concerned about mask-wearing rules.

 Auckland Business Chamber chief executive Michael Barnett said the long-awaited move to orange will provide the confidence and visitors that hospitality, events, and accommodation businesses need.